Becksteinlab/GromacsWrapper/README.rst

 The source code is available in the `GromacsWrapper git repository`_.

-Please be aware that this is **beta** software that most definitely contains bugs.
+Please be aware that this software is only minimally maintained and it most definitely contains bugs.
 It is *your* responsibility to ensure that you are running simulations with sensible parameters.

 .. _Gromacs: http://www.gromacs.org
 .. _Documentation: